Code-Institute-Submissions/Memory-Game-11/README.md

 ### Acknowledgements

 Special thanks to:
-- Code Institute team, speacial big thanks to my mentor Aaron Sinnot for the kind and professional suport and understanding and to all students from [Slack](https://app.slack.com/client/T0L30B202/C7W83ABJ7) comunity for helping, guiding and supporting me.
+- Code Institute team, speacial big thanks to my mentor [Aaron Sinnot](https://github.com/aaronsnig501) for the kind and professional suport and understanding and to all my fellow students from [Slack](https://app.slack.com/client/T0L30B202/C7W83ABJ7) comunity for helping, guiding and supporting me.
 - Laurence Svekis from [Udemy](https://www.udemy.com/course/jquery-game-course/) for the wonderful tutorial.

-#### Disclaimer
+### Disclaimer
-The content of this website, including the images used, are for educational purposes only.
+The content of this website, including the images and sounds used, are for educational purposes only.